isomerpages/polite-techresources/pages/Tech Facilities.md

 of education and discover how these tech facilities are transforming the way we learn, create, and connect.
 Reach out to the relevant IHL to access the facility.</p>
-<p><a href="https://builtin.com/articles/tech-companies-in-singapore" rel="noopener noreferrer nofollow" target="_blank">Download the complete list of facilities here</a>
+<p><a href="https://builtin.com/articles/tech-companies-in-singapore" rel="noopener noreferrer nofollow" target="_blank">Download the complete list of Tech Facilities here</a>
 </p>
 <p></p>
 <div class="isomer-card-grid"><a rel="noopener noreferrer nofollow" href="https://www.sp.edu.sg/industry/tie" class="isomer-card"><div class="isomer-card-image"><div class="isomer-image-wrapper"><img style="width: 100%" height="auto" width="100%" alt="Research Lab" src="/images/steel_chrome_machines_with_shafts.jpg"></div></div><div class="isomer-card-body"><div class="isomer-card-title">Photonics Lab - Singapore Polytechnic: Physics Center</div><div class="isomer-card-description">The lab focuses on the study and application of photonics, which is the science and technology of generating, controlling, and detecting photons, the particles of light.
 For enquiries email: enquiries@sp.edu.sg</div><div class="isomer-card-link">Read more</div></div></a>